solectrus/hosting/guide/raspberry-pi/README.md

 docker compose up -d
 ```

-Highly recommended: To automate installing updates, you can use [Watchtower](https://containrrr.dev/watchtower/), which is a free tool to automatically update running Docker containers.
+To not have to do this manually every time, the `docker-compose.yml` contains [Watchtower](https://containrrr.dev/watchtower/), which is a free tool to automatically update running Docker containers.
 Once installed, it will check for new Docker images once every day and updates your containers automatically.
 And of course, Watchtower also runs in a Docker container.